Legend-of-iPhoenix/TheButton/README.md

 Abuse is not tolerated.
 You may not use any form of cheating to try to get you a better score.
 Auto-clickers (Defined as a script or extension that clicks faster than you can, or anything that clicks while you're away) are prohibited.
 If you find something else that can help people cheat, please report it to \_iPhoenix\_ via Cemetech PM or IRC.

 ## Other Informtion
 There is a scoreboard of the 5 people with the highest scores, with 1st place at the top and 5th place at the bottom.
-Your score does not live-update, so if it doesn't, it is not a bug.
+Your score does not live-update, so if it doesn't, don't think that it is a bug.

 ## Bugs
 As this is still in development, there may still be some bugs.
 If you find one, please make a GitHub issue.

 ## Development
-If you want to help with anything on this, make a fork of the document, make your edits there, and make a Pull Request when you're done.
+If you want to help with anything on this, make a fork of this repository, make your edits there, and make a Pull Request from that to this repository when you're done.
 Make sure to test it before submitting.
-Keeping your fork updated is yoru responsibility.
+Keeping your fork updated is your responsibility.

 ## Reporting abuse
-If you see someone's time increasing faster than normal, live-updating, or see them clicking after they send a message or something like that, report it to \_iPhoenix\_ because that person could either be the victim of a bug, a hacker, or be a hacker themselves.
+If you see someone's time increasing faster than normal, live-updating, or see them clicking after they send a message on a chatting service or something like that, report it to \_iPhoenix\_ because that person could either be the victim of a bug, a hacker, or be a hacker themselves.

 ## Credits
 - *\_iPhoenix\_ (Legend-of-iPhoenix)* made this whole thing, did a bit of styling, helped jcgter777 with some CSS, and fixed most, if not all, of the bugs reported so far.